|By firstname.lastname@example.org||Please see the note below on E-mail issues.|

 Herefordshire HR2 0AJ

 |This is both our registered office and our normal place of business.|

 |This is Peter Barns-Graham’s mobile phone.
 It is often not turned on because reception in his home-office is very poor.
 Contacting us/him by e-mail is usually the best way to obtain the quickest response.|

-I am still not good at dealing with email correspondence.
+I am still not good at dealing with email correspondence unless it has a high priority (see next tab).
 I am sorry for this but I doubt that I will ever get much better.

 My top priority remains sorting out any logging-in & subscription problems experienced by actual & prospective Members.
-The good news with that is that this new site should cause fewer problems than any of the previous versions but it may take time for some of the older members (in both senses of the word) to get used to the new system so we will have to see how that works out in practice (this note last updated February 2014).
 My next priority is dealing with emails from those people who have proven themselves to be worthy long-term correspondents.
 Only after them do I work on emails from other people, if I have time.
+It is the lack of time & energy, not an unwillingness to correspond, that has led to this approach.
 Please remember that I do NOT do private research for people or offer a consultancy service.

 As indicated in ‘Priorities’, I do not always get around to dealing promptly with non-subscription correspondence from people I do not know.
 In fact, I have a huge backlog of correspondence to deal with (on my own, whilst trying to ‘have a life’ outside of Stirnet).
 However, I do give priority to those who persevere and come back to me a second time, politely reminding me of an earlier email that had gone unanswered, after giving me a month or so’s grace.